prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 %-Don`t you like it?
 "You can lump that hat if you don't like it.
-I dare you to knock it off—and anybody that'll take a dare will suck eggs."

 "You're a liar!"

 "You're another liar."